 10. Ponte Flaminio

 The construction of Ponte Flaminio was announced in the 1930s.
 The project was led by Armando Brasini.
-Brasini presented his designs to Mussolini who made quite a few changes.
+Brasini presented his designs to Mussolini, who made quite a few changes.
 Works began in 1938 but were interrupted by the Second World War.
-Works resumed in 1947 and the bridge was completed in 1951.
+Works resumed in 1947, and the bridge was completed in 1951.
 The bridge took its name from the historic route of Via Flaminio.

 11. Ponte Nomentano

 This lovely bridge in Rome has been quite untouched since the Middle Ages.
 It is 60 metres long and stretches over the Aniene River, a tributary to the Tiber River.
-The bridge’s central arch is dated back to the end of the Roman Republic.
+The bridge’s central arch dates back to the end of the Roman Republic.
 The two smaller arches are believed to have been constructed in the 17th century.